SAP-samples/teched2022-AD262/exercises/ex5/README.md

 ![](/exercises/ex5/images/LCAP_59.png)

 The button changes to become a **Preview** button.
 This time select the **With Live Data** option.
 After some seconds again the **Application Development Preview Page** comes up and looks like the one before.
-However if you again press the rightmost button next to **A_BusinessPartner** you will get a lot more data than before, it is the real business partner data from the S/4 backend:
+However if you again press the rightmost button next to **BusinessPartner** you will get a lot more data than before, it is the real business partner data from the S/4 backend:

 ![](/exercises/ex5/images/LCAP_510.png)